code11/engine/docs/docs/quick-start-tutorial/updating-state-from-components.md

 export default Todo;
 ```

-We have:
+Above snippet:
-1. Used `Observe.todosById<todoId>.status` to use it for deciding whether the
+1. Uses `Observe.todosById<todoId>.status` for deciding whether the checkbox for
-   checkbox for the `Todo` is checked or not
+   the `Todo` is checked or not
-2. Used `Update.todosById<todoId>.status` to change status of our TodoItem.
+2. Uses `Update.todosById<todoId>.status` to change status of the TodoItem.
    [Update](/docs/api/update) is the dual of [Observe](/docs/api/observe).
-   Observe allow us to read any value from our global state, Update allow us to
+   Observe allows reading any value from the global state, Update allows
-   change them. `Update.<path>` returns an object with a number of methods to
+   changing them. `Update.<path>` returns an object with a number of methods to
    conveniently work with our state.
 You can read [more about Update in api
    docs](/docs/api/update).

 ## Many faced component

-To make our `Todo`s editable, we want to toggle the component that is used to
+To make the `Todo`s editable, the HTML elements that are used to display the
-display our TodoItem.
-Instead of rendering `title` in a `<label>`, an `<input>`
+TodoItem need to be changed.
+Instead of rendering `title` in a `<label>`, an
-would serve our purpose of editing the title better.
-It's fair to say that our
+`<input>` serves the purpose of editing the title better.
+It's fair to say that
-`Todo` can be one of two modes at a time: "viewing" or "editing".
+`Todo` can be in one of two modes at a time: "viewing" or "editing".

-We'll first create an enum for all different modes a Todo can be in.
-In
+Create an enum for all different modes a Todo can be in.
+In `src/types.tsx`:
-`src/types.tsx`:

 ```diff
 + export enum TodoModes {